 COC Netherlands has been advocating the rights of lesbian women, gay men, bisexuals and transgenders (LGBT’s) from 1946 on.
-COC strives for the decriminalisation of sexual orientation and gender identity and for equal rights, emancipation and social acceptance of LGBT’s in the Netherlands and all over the world.
-COC is one of the few LGBT organisations that has a special consultative status with the United Nations.
+COC strives for the decriminalization of sexual orientation and gender identity and for equal rights, emancipation and social acceptance of LGBT’s in the Netherlands and all over the world.
+COC is one of the few LGBT organizations that has a special consultative status with the United Nations.

 Involved in many aspects

-COC Nederland is involved in many aspects of LGBT rights, with a focus on youth & school, 50+, safety, culture & religion and international issues.
+COC Netherlands is involved in many aspects of LGBT rights, with a focus on youth & school, 50+, safety, culture & religion and international issues.
 COC Netherlands is a federation that consists of 21 local associations.
-So, wherever you live in the Netherlands, there’s always a COC in the neighbourhood.
+So, wherever you live in the Netherlands, there’s always a COC in the neighborhood.

 Power from within